covalenthq/goldrush-decoder/README.md

     -   `address`: This is the contract address.
 It can either be a standalone contract or a factory contract.
     -   `is_factory`: If the input address is a factory contract or not.
-    -   `network`: The network or chain the added config is for.
+    -   `chain_name`: The chain for which the config is added.

     This will modify the configs added to the [Protocols](services/protocols) folder.
 A config will be added to `${protocol_name}.configs.ts`.
 A sample decoder with a dummy event name (`<EVENT NAME>`) will be added to `${protocol_name}.decoders.ts`.
 Along with this, a test file `${protocol_name}.test.ts` will also be created which needs to be fixed so that the test passes.